NoviceLive/pat/readme.md

-Note that since the program assumes a keyword of pure numbers as the pattern length to create, you can not use profiles containing mere numbers.
+Note that since the program assumes a keyword of pure numbers as the pattern length to create, you can not use spaces containing mere numbers.

 ## Mathematical Background